Personal account vs. entity account

-- Instead of verifying as a personal, choose the type of account you wish to verify and complete each section of the form as directed.
+- Instead of verifying as an Individual, choose the type of account you wish to verify (Company/Trust/SMSF) and complete each section of the form as directed.
 If you've already verified your CoinJar as a personal account, you will need to set up a separate dedicated CoinJar under your entity name.

 - When entering your entity name, please ensure you do not use any special characters (such as '&' and '.').
 These can be replaced with 'and', or in the case of a period, simply a blank space.

 - Once the form has been completed, you'll be prompted to download, print and sign the document, as well as organise any required identity documents.